APSSC Board Elections

 You must be a current graduate student; to run for Undergraduate Advocate, you may be either an undergraduate or graduate student.

 You must be able to attend the upcoming 2016 (Chicago, IL) and 2017 (Boston, MA) APS Annual Conventions, and the APSSC Fall Meeting in 2016 in Washington, DC.
-Incoming APSSC Board Members will receive free registration to the 2016 Convention, and APS provide travel assistance, and hotel accommodations for the 2016 Fall Meeting.
+Incoming APSSC Board Members will receive free registration to the 2016 Convention, and APS travel assistance and hotel accommodations for the 2016 Fall Meeting and 2017 Convention.

 To apply, please submit: